AustinWebberAnalytics/northstar-health-operations/organizational-architecture/governance/cross-system-identifier-dictionary.md

 Shared identifiers are treated as enterprise governance assets that support operational visibility, subsystem integration, and sustainable ecosystem growth.

 This revision incorporates the 8 identifiers approved by the Enterprise Identifier Governance Review, completing identifier coverage for all 17 objects in the Enterprise Logical Model's implementation scope.
+It also reconciles the `employee_id`, `shortage_id`, and `discrepancy_id` format specifications to the authoritative repository datasets and records the approved migration aliases for Coverage Schedule and Workload Record.